dinesh-coderepo/dp-100/dp-100/Setting_Up_an_Azure_Machine_Learning_Workspace.md

 # I. Setting Up an Azure Machine Learning Workspace (15-20%)

+Setting up an Azure Machine Learning Workspace is a crucial first step in leveraging the full potential of Azure's machine learning capabilities.
+This workspace serves as the central hub for managing all aspects of your machine learning projects, including data storage, compute resources, experiment tracking, model training, and deployment.
+By establishing a well-architected workspace, you ensure a structured and efficient environment for developing, testing, and deploying machine learning models.
+This section will guide you through the essential steps and considerations for planning, provisioning, and configuring an Azure Machine Learning Workspace, enabling you to build a solid foundation for your machine learning initiatives.

 ## A. Plan and Provision an Azure Machine Learning Workspace

 ### 1. Understanding Azure Machine Learning Concepts